Report Structures that Speed Up Your Clock-out – Decision Edition: Practical Proposals with a 200% Approval Rate (Lessons 4–6)

 Who is this course right for?

-• An office worker who wants to be recognized quickly
+• An office worker who wants to fundamentally solve the problem of repeated proposal rejections.

 Hello